 You likely should consult with a financial planner or advisor when considering independent living expenses as part of your retirement plan.
 Your financial planner can help you determine what you can afford and create a plan for payment.

 - According to industry experts, people who work with a financial advisor are twice as likely to be on track to meet their retirement goals.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Figure out how much you’ll need to save to retire and live comfortably.
 An easy way to get ahead on saving for retirement is by taking advantage of employer 401(k) matching.